rciddagoni/TECO-code-coverage/README.md

 ```
 run_api_windows.bat
 ```
-- run python instrument2.py and pass config.json path as command line argument
+6. run python instrument2.py and pass config.json path as command line argument
-- you should get couple of '200's in the output console before it finishes
-- check your project's files, should be appended by instrumentation code already plus instrument.js should be inside your app's root and referenced in index.html
+7. you should get couple of '200's in the output console before it finishes 8, check your project's files, should be appended by instrumentation code already plus instrument.js should be inside your app's root and referenced in index.html
-- compile your .ts code
+9. compile your .ts code
-- copy instrument.js to output folder (dist) of your compliation
+10. copy instrument.js to output folder (dist) of your compliation

+### SETUP YOUR AUTOMATED TESTS

-- go to localhost:5000/dashboard to view dashboard
+1. open a browser and go to localhost:5000/dashboard to view dashboard
-- create new test session by clicking the new session dashboard button or calling api request directly:
+2. create new test session by clicking the new session dashboard button or calling api request directly:
 ```
 http://localhost:5000/set_test_session_start?test_session_name=firstSession
 ```
-- in your tests, 2 tweaks should be done
+3. in your tests, 2 tweaks should be done, A and B:
-A. make 'set_current_test' request in each test's setup code:
+A. make 'set_current_test' request in each test's setup code, for example:
 ```
 http://localhost:5000/set_current_test?name=click%on%something%else&test_id=t1-t2-t3-chrome&touched_module=dashboard
 ```
-- parameters are:
+- params are:
 [name] - test name, nvarchar
 [test_id] -test id, nvarchar
 [touched_module] - module it touches, for example dashboard, nvarchar

-- B. in your test teardown, sleep for 3-4 seconds before closing browser to give instrumentCode time to finish sending instrumentation data to backend-in the future I might replace it with some additional api endpoint like /checkIfCanFinishTest to avoid nasty sleeping
+B. in your test teardown, sleep for 3-4 seconds before closing browser to give instrumentCode time to finish sending instrumentation data to backend-in the future I might replace it with some additional api endpoint like /checkIfCanFinishTest to avoid nasty sleeping

-- you should see your test session in localhost:5000/dashboard
+4. you should see your test session in localhost:5000/dashboard after it was created
-- click on it to view report;
+5. click on it to view report;

-- SETUP IS DONE
+6. SETUP IS DONE

+while on the report page:
 + if test session was not ended, there will be a red bar at the top saying it's live
 + you should see instrumentation data changing in real time
 + end test session after you are done by calling below endpoint or click stop button while on session's page
 ```
 http://localhost:5000/set_test_session_end
 ```